moemchen13/RL/README.md

 All agents in this repository were tested on the hockey environment of Prof. Martius [hockey_env](https://github.com/martius-lab/hockey-env).
 Our results can be found in the finalized report.

-### Comments
-Write Extension generic and modular if possible so other people can also use them (e.g. Prioritized ReplayBuffer)